collocations.org

 The strains of the national anthem filled the hall.

-in the ~, into the ~, through the ~
+in the hall, into the hall, through the hall

 His voice echoed through the hall.